PDF Showdown: Ranking the Best and Worst eBook Readers for PDF Reading

 I’ll admit that I’m not the biggest fan of PDFs.
 In fact I avoid them whenever possible.
 So feel free to disagree with this list, and provide your own thoughts in the comments section at the bottom of this post.

-1. Onyx Boox – Onyx gets the top spot with the combination of PDF-friendly software features and large 9.7″ ebook readers like the Onyx M92 and Icaurs Excel.
+1. Onyx Boox – Onyx gets the top spot with the combination of PDF-friendly software features and large 9.7″ ebook readers like the Onyx M96 and Icaurs Excel (M92).
 Onyx’s software packs ample zooming options for PDFs, and supports folder navigation, on-screen handwritten notes, text-to-speech, text reflow, and more.
-I still think a tablet is a better value and a more versatile PDF reader overall, but as far as E Ink ebook readers go, Onyx Boox has a slight edge over its competition.
+And now the Boox M96 even comes with open Android 4.0 and can install apps.
+I still think a tablet is a better overall value and a more versatile PDF reader, but as far as E Ink ebook readers go, Onyx Boox has an edge over its competition.

 2. PocketBook – Pocketbook’s software is very similar to Onyx’s from a PDF standpoint in that it offers a lot of features, and they provide a couple of additional zooming options for multi-column PDFs, but Pocketbook’s hardware is outdated.
 Their best option for PDFs is their large 9.7″ ebook readers, but they were released way back in 2010.
 The newer models have smaller screens, which are far from ideal for PDFs.